eustasy-archive/simplet/CONTRIBUTE.md

 	// Else do another thing
 	else $Array['Hello'] = 'Hello';

-	// What this if does
+	// IFWORLD: What this if does
 	if ( !empty($World) ) {
 		$Array['World'] = $World;
 		if ( $Sitewide_Debug && $World = 'World' ) echo '<p>Debug: You do not need to set \'$World\' as \'World\'.</p>';

 	// or do the thing
 	} else DoThing();
+	// IFWORLD

 	return $Array;